OnceDoc/OnceAcademy/Lesson9/README.en_US.md

         <!--#include="/analytics.tmpl"-->

 OnceIO built-in preload
-The method loads all template files under a certain catelog in advance to preload the cache pool.
+The method loads all template files under a certain catelog in advance to preload the cache pool. app.clear() doesn't influence the content in preload.
 Code for applying preload on tmpl file under the current catalog is as follows:

 	app.preload('.', '.tmpl')